giantswarm/docs/src/content/advanced/gitops/environments/index.md

 kind: Kustomization
 ```

-With these files we are creating a new `configmap` and adding it as an extra config in the cluster app that will create the cluster resources.
+With these files, we are creating a new `configmap` and adding it as an extra config in the cluster app that will create the cluster resources.

-Now, for the `us-west` region we create a `cluster_config.yaml` file with different configuration.
+Now, for the `us-west` region we create a `cluster_config.yaml` file with a different configuration.
 We can copy the `kustomization.yaml` file from the other region as it will be the same.

 `cluster_config.yaml`